top of page

 image001.png

-2 ) NYC Police Pension Fund (P P F) either in writing OR or by telephone.
-This Number is Just For Death Benefits 212) 693-6887.
-233 Broadway, 25th Floor New York, N Y 10279
+2 ) Notify the NYC Police Pension Fund (P P F) either in writing OR or by telephone.
+This Number is Just For Death Benefits 212) 693-6887Attn: Retiree Death Benefits 233 Broadway, 25th Floor New York N Y 10279

-3 ) Contact the appropriate UNION for a possible existing LIFE insurance policy and also for Continuation of Optional benefits, Any Questions about the Fund provided or your right to benefits under a particular Fund, contact Fund Administrator at the Fund address shown below:
+3 ) Contact the appropriate UNION for a possible existing LIFE insurance policy AND also for Continuation of Optional benefits, Any Questions about the Fund provided or your right to benefits under a particular Fund, contact Fund Administrator at the Fund address shown below:

 PBA (212) 233-5531 John.Hucke@NYPD.org FUNDS OFFICE: 212 349 7560